cleamoon/bilibiliUpSiteDown/README.md

 # bilibiliUpSiteDown
-Downloader to download all videos of a video uploader.
+Downloader to download all videos of a video uploader on `Bilibili.com`.

 ## Requirement
 * Python